Viglino/ol-ext/DEVELOPING.md

 ### Install the dependencies

-Go in the project directory and run the `npm install` that wil install the dependencies in the local node_modules folder.
+Go in the project directory and run the `npm install` that will install the dependencies in the local node_modules folder.

 ### Creating the distribution